lord-aceldama/Knuckle-Shuffle-Suite/README.md

 ...The knuckle-shuffle suite is designed to be a more efficient way of brute-forcing a keyspace.
 It consists of the following scripts:
 * __knuckleshuffle.py:__ The main script.
 It sends the generated keys to STDOUT and messages to STDERR.
-* __abacus.py:__ Will eventually replace knuckle-shuffle.
+* __abacus.py:__ Will eventually incorporated in knuckle-shuffle.
 It's basically just here as a development script.
 * __sausage-fest:__ Will be the server script for cloud cracking should you have two or more slaves a-shufflin'.

 ###LICENSE: